amecky/benchmark/README.md

 # benchmark
 Very simple benchmarking utility written in simple C++.
 Easy to integrate and use.
 ## How to build
-Just take the BenchmarkRunner.h and BenchmarkRunner.cpp files and include them in your project.
+Just take the BenchmarkRunner.h and BenchmarkRunner.cpp files located in the source subdirectory and include them in your project.
 Then in your main method you simply call:

     int main(int argc, char* argv[]) {